Mesothelioma Patient Asks Canadian Government to Create Asbestos Registry

 His efforts towards a national registry began shortly after he received his diagnosis.
 Before that point, he was in good enough shape to hike the Grand Canyon alongside his wife.
 Now Willems needs a cane to walk.

 Willems has not been the only person to lobby for an asbestos registry.
-The Canadian Cancer Society has requested both the prime minister and finance minister put efforts towards creating such a registry.
-This occurred within the last two years.
-No action taken by the government thus far.
+The Canadian Cancer Society has requested the prime minister and finance minister put efforts towards creating such a registry.
+This occurred within the last two years, but no action has been taken by the government thus far.

 Environmental activist Daniel Green of Montreal has also been working towards the same goal.
 Green says that Quebec currently has a list of 1,550 different buildings that contain asbestos that is not available to the public.

 “When we asked the government to give us the list [of addresses] they refused,” he said. “. . . the government is telling us, ‘We will not tell you of the asbestos in buildings you own as taxpayers.'”

 Through personal efforts, Green has already compiled his own list of 300 public offices, hospitals and schools that likely contain asbestos.
 This initial list includes facilities that are just within his province.